Sign Up for the E-Newsletter

 A: In 1987 the World Health Organization concluded that nuclear weapons "constitute the greatest immediate threat to health and human survival and that the only approach to the treatment of the health effects of nuclear warfare is primary prevention, that is, the prevention of nuclear war."
 More than two decades later, the nuclear threat not only persists but is in many ways more dangerous than ever before.

-Some 25,000 nuclear weapons remain in the arsenals of the nuclear powers-more than 95 percent of them in the US and Russia-with an explosive yield of more than a hundred thousand Hiroshima-sized bombs.
+More than 15,000 nuclear weapons remain in the arsenals of the nuclear powers-more than 95 percent of them in the US and Russia-with an explosive yield of more than a hundred thousand Hiroshima-sized bombs.
 The US and Russia maintain thousands of nuclear weapons on constant alert, ready to be launched at a moment's notice.
 China, France, the United Kingdom, Israel, India, Pakistan, and the Democratic People's Republic of Korea (North Korea), also have nuclear weapons.
 Other countries have gone part way toward developing nuclear weapons in recent years but have stopped, while the intentions of some, such as Iran, are still uncertain.

 The sizes of existing nuclear arsenals and the possible unraveling of the non-proliferation regime are worrisome, but so are changing nuclear weapons policies, which are increasing the risk that these weapons may actually be used.
 The US, France, and the UK are all developing new generations of smaller, more flexible nuclear weapons and have described uses for them that go beyond deterring the use of nuclear weapons by others.
 India and Pakistan have engaged in nuclear rhetoric reminiscent of that used by the US and the Soviet Union during the Cold War, and there are legitimate concerns that the nuclear line could be crossed in the Middle East.